vak0891/career-builder-automated-UI-tests/README.md

 # Career Builder UI Test Automation

->This guide assumes you have google chrome and firefox installed.
+>This guide assumes you have google chrome installed.

 ## Pre-requisites